ModUDuke/courses-conclusion-and-review/chapter6.md

 ---

-## Assumptions of Difference-in-Differences Analysis
+## The Assumptions of Difference-in-Differences Analysis

 ```yaml
 type: PureMultipleChoiceExercise